Poppa's Got a Brand New Badge: Cultural references

 In a scene in the episode, Homer tells Marge about all the jobs he has had, referencing several episodes of the series.
 According to Jean, the scene was added during a rewrite of the episode's script.
 In another scene, Homer, in the Springfield church, attempts to recruit companions for his security company.
 The scene is a reference to the 1952 American western film High Noon, although the line "You all know me" was taken from the American horror/thriller film Jaws.
 When visiting the clothing store Wooly Bully, Homer has a rapid, monotone conversation with the cashier.
-The two speak in a similar manner to the characters in the American 1950's television crime drama Dragnet, of which Gould was a "big fan".
+The two speak in a similar manner to the characters in the American 1950s television crime drama Dragnet, of which Gould was a "big fan".

 When noticing that one of his ferrets is wearing a wire, Fat Tony tells it "you're not a pet, and you're not a friend.
 You're nothing to me."
 The line parodies a similar conversation between Michael and Fredo Corleone in the American gangster film The Godfather Part II.
 Near the end of the episode, Fat Tony drives to the Simpsons house in what seems to be a white Dodge Caravan, while shots of Springfield are shown on the way.
 The scene parodies the title sequence of the American television drama series The Sopranos, and features Alabama 3's song "Woke Up This Morning," which is also used in The Sopranos' title sequence.
 Michels stated that the parody was "very fun" to animate; "Being from New Jersey, it was a labor of love," he said in the episode's DVD commentary.

 The episode title is a reference to the James Brown song "Papa's Got A Brand New Bag".

 The monster of SpringShield commercial is a parody of The New Woody Woodpecker Show Badger character, including a quote "Hey buddy".